 How much coffee does Peru produce?

 Peru is the world’s 8th leading coffee producer in terms of coffee area harvested and the 11th in terms of coffee exports.
 The majority of Peru’s coffee is exported.
 It’s the biggest crop in the country with 4.3 million bags produced per year.
-High-quality specialty coffee and organic coffee is generally exported (the United States is the biggest market) but Peruvians consume 1 kilo of coffee from regular beans per capita per year.
+High-quality specialty coffee and organic coffee is generally exported (the United States is the biggest market) but Peruvians consume less than 1 kilo of coffee from regular beans per capita per year.

 Is Peruvian coffee low acid?